iOS15 Wish List | ExBulletin

 Appearance lock screen

-In addition to two non-customizable shortcuts, the iPhone lock screen does almost nothing but display the time and date, and battery level (easily).
-Its main purpose is to display notifications when they arrive, but the lock screen isn’t really the best place to go.
+In addition to a pair of non-customizable shortcuts, the iPhone lock screen does almost nothing but display the time and date, and battery level (easily).
+Its main purpose is to display the notification when it arrives, but the lock screen isn’t really the best place to go.
 It should flash when new, but when you see the old notification on the lock screen, there aren’t many utilities.
 If you swipe down to see the notification shade, it will not be delivered as well.

 It would be much better to be able to place the widget on the lock screen.
 If there are security concerns about displaying data on an unlocked phone (although Face ID should be able to handle it the same as notifications), Siri will be proactive in responding alternatives.
 You can also view what you think is informed and useful.
 About our usage habits.
 It may appear if the calendar event is coming soon, but not if it is more than an hour away.
 If you always call your mom at 3 pm on Saturday, you may see a “Call Mom” button near that time.
 Current weather and short-term forecasts may always be displayed.
 Tap any of these to unlock your iPhone (using Face ID) and go directly to the associated app.

-The lock screen for the current time and date and list of notifications isn’t working very well for what the latest lock screen should aim for.
+The lock screen for the current date and notification list doesn’t work very well for what the latest lock screen should aim for.
 Intuitively, it helps you to do what you are holding your iPhone directly.
-And it helps you keep it locked longer.
+And help you keep it locked longer.

 Always displayed

 Apple Watch has a always-on display.
-OLED Android phones have had a always-on display for years.
-There is no reason why OLED iPhone models can’t have them as well.
+OLED Android smartphones have had a always-on display for years.
+There is no reason why OLED iPhone models don’t have them either.
 The iPhone’s always-on “sleep” screen should look like a lock screen, but with some tweaks.
 I need to see the time, date and battery life on a black background, but I don’t see any notifications.
 Perhaps the new notification will appear temporarily and disappear, but there are few reasons to receive the call.

 The always-on display is strange to the iPhone.